‘General Hospital’ Spoilers: David Hayward Coming To Port Charles?

 A post shared by vincentirizarry (@vincentirizarry) on

 Right now, General Hospital spoilers haven’t confirmed Vincent Irizarry being added as David Hayward.
 It was confirmed that he was out at Days of Our Lives but nothing more.
-There has been some chatter of him possibly returning to a role he once held on the Young and the Restless.
+There has been some chatter about him possibly returning to a role he once held on the Young and the Restless.
 With so many possibilities available, it is unclear if Irizarry will choose where he wants to go or if he will take a break from daytime.
 Some General Hospital fans are hoping he is brought to Port Charles to help with Anna, especially now that she lost Duke Lavery (Ian Buchanan) and has virtually no one left.
-As of now, General Hospital spoilers aren’t letting out anything they are working on regarding bringing more ABC soap stars on board from the two other shows but if they do, there will definitely be some unhappy fans.
+As of now, General Hospital spoilers aren’t letting out anything they are working on regarding bringing more ABC soap stars on board from the two other shows, but if they do, there will definitely be some unhappy fans.

 [Featured Image by Frazer Harrison/Getty Images]